enctl/cqrs-es-kafka/README.md

 You can start it by navigating to its subdirectory and type: `mvn spring:boot:run`

 ## Variations
-The above steps assume the default settings for Mongo and Rabbit.
+The above steps assume the default settings for Mongo and Kafka.
 If you could like to change any of those settings, please navigate to `application.properties` file that you'll find under each of the three applications above and then change the proper values and re-run it again.